Timing 012 – Roll Out

 In addition to the animated rollout, there is a version that includes text boxes that appear with each segment.
 Each download has three versions of the rollout.
 Two of the three are preanimated.

 Another important use for these frameworks is an animated agenda.
 It's difficult to show agenda items for a full-day meeting in any detail unless you get creative.
 This is definitely a creative way to present the agenda for a meeting!
-See the Chart of the Month for January 2009 for a way to use these series in that manner.
+See the Power Chart for January 2009 for a way to use these series in that manner.

 Customizing the Roll-Out Frameworks